-16.3 Submit feedback
+15.3 Submit feedback

-If you have suggestions or you have discovered an issue with Keil[®] Studio Cloud, please report them to us.
+If you have suggestions or you have discovered an issue with Keil® Studio Cloud, please contact us.
 Go to the keil.arm.com support page and use the links provided in the Keil Studio Cloud category.